Call

 • Temporary side effects of IV contrast may include feeling warm, a metallic taste in the mouth, or an urge to urinate, which usually dissipates quickly.

 • The scan may require 15 minutes to 30 minutes.
-This timeframe doesn not encompass the preparatory phase, which might extend to as long as 90 minutes for a pelvic scan.
+This timeframe does not encompass the preparatory phase, which might extend to as long as 90 minutes for a pelvic scan.

 After: